kbimpis/myshell/README.md

-# This repository consists of a simple shell implementation in C.
+# This repository consists of a simple shell implementation in C. It was completed in the context of a university assignment and awarded full credit.

 ## It supports a shell's most fundamental functions: